14 Neighbor Gifts that Won't Stress You Out

 The best gifts are always simple, useful, and inexpensive.
 Try this easy idea: transparent tape.
 We all need it, especially at Christmastime.
 Decorate it or simply put the rhyme on it.

-Here’s the poem that can be attached to it:
+Here’s a great poem that can be attached to this gift:

 "Christmastime is often a rush,